Code of Conduct

 PART II: CODE OF CONDUCT - MEMBERS OF THE AUTHORITY

 Teagasc has developed this Code of Conduct for members of the Authority as required under paragraph 5.1 of the Code of Practice for the Governance of State Bodies adopted by Teagasc on 6 March 2002.
 The Code of Practice which was updated in June 2009 requires that the Authority approve a Code of Conduct taking account of the implications of the Ethics of Public Office Acts, 1995 and 2001.
 Under paragraphs 5.1 and 13.1 (iv) of the Code of Practice, the Chairman is required to confirm that a Code of Business Conduct has been put in place and is being complied with by Teagasc.
-A copy of the Code is available upon request and is available on the Teagasc web site.
+A copy of the Code is available upon request or can be downloaded at this link Teagasc Code of Conduct (PDF)

 Appendix II to the Code of Practice for the Governance of State Bodies sets out a suggested framework for the Code of Conduct and this framework has been utilised in drawing up this Code.